Dublin Castle: State Apartments

 Remodelled in the 1830s as the principal reception room of the Lord Lieutenant and his household, today this room is reserved in use for the reception of foreign dignitaries.
-Largely destroyed by fire in 1941, the room was reconstructed with minor modifications in 1964–1968 by the OPW, making use of salvaged and replicated furnishings and fittings.
+Largely destroyed by fire in 1941, the room was reconstructed with minor modifications in 1964–1968 by the Office of Public Works (OPW), making use of salvaged and replicated furnishings and fittings.